darya-korobenko/aws-bootcamp-cruddur-2023/journal/week1.md

         '{"Artist": {"S": "No One You Know"}, "SongTitle": {"S": "Call Me Today"}, "AlbumTitle": {"S": "Somewhat Famous"}}' \
     --return-consumed-capacity TOTAL
 ```
-Following that, I got the existing records from the table:
+3. Got the existing records from the table:

 ![Proof of working Dynamo DB](/_docs/assets/dynamodb.png)